DeadBranches/logseq-queries-and-scripts/insertSomeBlocks.md

 	- AM A CHILD!@
 - parent
 	- (before sibling)
+	- I am a source block
+		- AM A CHILD!@
+	- I am a source block
+		- AM A CHILD!@
+	- I am a source block
+		- AM A CHILD!@
+	- I am a source block
+		- AM A CHILD!@
 	- I am a a target block
 	  id:: 66aa4a91-9538-4cc3-9352-7fa54d27cd8a
 		- I am a source block